How to Reduce Trade Show Setup Costs

-Trade show exhibitors know first-hand the expense, as well as investment, of attending a trade show.
+Trade show exhibitors know first-hand the expense and trade show setup, as well as investment, of attending a trade show.

 Companies spend the majority of their budget — around 28 percent — on renting an exhibit space.
 Because this cost isn’t flexible, as the exhibit hall sets it, businesses have to look elsewhere for lowering their trade show costs.